N-Tech01/SPDF-Website-Data-Leakage-Report/README.md

 #### Data Access Instructions:
 - Information on accessing data through CDAWeb, including the use of CDF software and web services.

-This information appears to be sensitive, and I have reported it for review.
+This information appears to be sensitive, and I have reported it for review still i didn't get any response from the authorities.

 ## Steps
 1. Use Google Dorks to search for sensitive directories and files exposed to the public.